All Episodes

 We get back to school, right?

-Because you have Christmas break, and then we had to train during our Christmas break.
+Because you have Christmas break and then we had to train during our Christmas break.

 They gave us a whole training program.

-Because for rowing guys, the winter is actually very important where you build the endurance and the fitness for the spring season to race.
+Then we came back in January because for rowing guys, the winter is actually very important where you build the endurance and the fitness for the spring season to race.

-If you don't train hard during the winter, you're not gonna be able to race well in the spring.
+If you don't train hard during the winter, you're not going to be able to race well in the spring because when the spring hits, you're doing 2,000 meter races, et cetera.

 So we come back in January and we did a training exercise where we hit a punching bag, okay, a heavy bag.

-Um I hit the bag and like my pinky like kind of slipped off, and I broke my hand, guys.
+I hit the bag and like my pinky like kind of slipped off and I broke my hand, guys, broke my right hand pinky, right?

 I broke it because it was like numb and it hurt for a couple of days.

-So I go to the freaking uh uh the hospital, I go to Boston General, right?
+I go to Boston General, right?

-So if you're an athlete and you had to go see a doctor, you would actually go to the pediatrician side um to get any type of work done or whatever, right?
+So if you're an athlete and you had to go see a doctor, you would actually go to the pediatrician side to get any type of work done or whatever, right?

 Because I was an athlete, so I was covered.